Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Conclusion

 \subsection{Acknowledgements}

 I would like to thank my colleagues Marek Eli\'a\v{s} and Lenka Zaj\'\i\v{c}kov\'a for the rough samples used in the experimental part.
-TheCzechNanoLab project LM2023051 funded by MEYS CR is acknowledged for the financial support of the measurements and sample fabrication at CEITEC Nano Research Infrastructure.
+This research was funded by Czech Science Foundation under project GACR 21-12132J.
+The CzechNanoLab project LM2023051 funded by MEYS CR is acknowledged for the financial support of the measurements and sample fabrication at CEITEC Nano Research Infrastructure.